Postnatal depression and perinatal mental health

-If you experience perinatal OCD, you're likely to have obsessions and compulsions that relate to your feelings about being a parent and your baby.
-Here are some common obssessions and compulsions:
+The obsessions and compulsions you may experience are likely to relate to feelings about being a parent and your baby.

-- intrusive thoughts about hurting your baby, by suffocating them or throwing them down the stairs, for example
+- intrusive thoughts about hurting your baby, during or after pregnancy

 - disturbing thoughts of sexually abusing your child

 - fear of being responsible for giving a child a serious disease

 - fear of making the wrong decision – for example, about vaccinations or medical treatment.